HAMA4IT/PSX-Texture-Maker/README.md

+# PSX-Texture-Maker

+it's a simple ui built with customTkinter to quickly create low resoultion textures for video game development.

+## Overview

-in order to run this ui you can either download the excutable or run it in commandline, first download python10 then install the packages using a virtual envviorment created in python10 and install these packages pip install customtkinter Pillow numpy opencv-python after that activate the virtual envioemrnt and run PSX-Texture-Maker.py
+in order to run this ui you can either download the excutable or run it in commandline

+## Run in commandline

+- first download and install python10**
+- then create a virtual enivioemrnt and activate it
+- install packages ```pip install customtkinter Pillow numpy opencv-python ```
+- after that just run the python file ``` py PSX-Texture-Maker.py ```